LingweiMeng/MyChatGPT/README.md

 #### Run with commands

-Run with additional prompts:
+Run with additional prompts, and set `temperature` to `1.1`:
 ```
-mychatgpt --prompt YOUR_PROMPT
+mychatgpt --prompt YOUR_PROMPT --temperature 1.1
 ```

 Run and save conversation history on the fly: